PennyLaneAI/plugin-test-matrix/README.md

 * The device integration tests currently do not support devices with a fixed number of wires; as a result, `forest.qvm` is not tested.

+* The Braket plugin device integration tests are run with `-k “not Sample and not no_0_shots”`, see #6

 ## Interpreting the test matrix